SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “Thanks Twilight,” Rarity said as they stopped in front of her door, she turned to Twilight and gave her a hug.
 “I probably sound like a broken record with how much I’ve thanked you guys.”

-Twilight returned the hug. ”Don’t worry about it, we're all here for you and want you to be happy.”
+Twilight returned the hug.
+“Don’t worry about it, we're all here for you and want you to be happy.”

 Letting go of the hug, Rarity said, “Goodnight,” as she smiled at Twilight.